 How to Find Free Self-Defense Classes Online and In-Person

-Self-defense is one of those skills most people hope they never have to use, but it’s always a good idea to be prepared just in case.
-However, the high cost of many self-defense classes can cause people to put it off for when they have more money to spare, which often ends up being never.
+Self-defense is one of those skills you hope you’ll never have to use, but it’s always a good idea to be prepared just in case.
+However, the high cost of many self-defense classes can cause you to put it off for when they have more money to spare, which often ends up being never.

 Thankfully, there are plenty of free ways to learn how to defend yourself both through in-person and online classes.